Online: ISSN: 1837-1469

 - develop and promote best practice claims management

-- create a positive workplace environment where our people are engaged, committed and highly capable.
+- create a positive workplace environment where our people thrive.

 - keep communities safe by investing in road safety initiatives to reduce the frequency of motor vehicle accidents and minimise their impact on the community